Hydro‑Québec’s selected line route

 Line route modified at Thetford Mines and Saint‑Joseph‑de‑Coleraine

-Following a public consultation in the spring and the BAPE hearing this summer, the line route has been modified at Thetford Mines and Saint‑Joseph‑de‑Coleraine.
+Following a public consultation in spring 2020 and the BAPE hearing held the following summer, Hydro‑Québec modified the line route in the area of Thetford Mines and Saint‑Joseph‑de‑Coleraine.

 The route variant submitted for consultation was adjusted and improved to respond as fully as possible to the concerns expressed by the communities, while taking into account the technical issues associated with the area to be crossed.